kba/anno-frontend/README.md

 <!-- BEGIN-RENDER ./src/display-annotations.js -->
 ### `displayAnnotations(options)`
-- takes the initial state of the Vue store
+1) takes the initial state of the Vue store
-- dispatches a `fetchToken` action to retrieve the token from localStorage or via HTTP GET to `tokenEndpoint` or fail and force login if clicked, not otherwise
+2) dispatches a `fetchToken` action to retrieve the token from localStorage or via HTTP GET to `tokenEndpoint` or fail and force login if clicked, not otherwise
-- dispatches a `fetchList` action to retrieve all anotations that match `{$target:options.targetSource}` and the resp. permissions
+3) dispatches a `fetchList` action to retrieve all anotations that match `{$target:options.targetSource}`
+4) dispatches a `fetchAcl` action to retrieve the resp. permissions
-- starts a Vue App with a single <anno-sidebar>
+5) starts a Vue App with a single <anno-list in a toggleable sidebar>
----
+#### Options
 - `el`: Element to hold the annotation sidebar/modal
 - `language`: Language for l10n.
 Currently: `en`/`eng` or `de`/`deu` (Default)
 - `targetSource`: The target of the annotation.
 Defaults to `window.location.href`